suhitaghosh10/stuttercut/README.md

 **StutterCut** is a semi-supervised graph-based framework for segmenting speech dysfluencies without requiring strong labels or transcriptions.
 It partitions speech embeddings using a soft-constrained clustering method based on Normalised Cut (N-Cut), enhanced by uncertainty-aware classifier guidance.

-This repository will host:
-- The source code for StutterCut
-- Scripts for training and evaluation
-- The FluencyBank++ dataset with frame-level dysfluency annotations

 > 📢 **Coming Soon**
 > The code and dataset will be made publicly available shortly.
 Please stay tuned!

+## 📣 News
+✅ Our paper on **StutterCut** has been **accepted at Interspeech 2025**!
+We’re excited to share our work with the speech community.

-## 📄 Paper
+## 📄 Citation

-If you're looking for more technical details, check out our Interspeech 2025 paper:

-**Ghosh et al. (2025).** *StutterCut: Uncertainty-Guided Normalised Cut for Dysfluency Segmentation*.
-Interspeech 2025.
-[PDF coming soon]
+If you use our method or dataset, please cite:

+@inproceedings{ghosh2025stuttercut,
+title = {StutterCut: Uncertainty-Guided Normalised Cut for Dysfluency Segmentation}, author = {Suhita Ghosh and Melanie Jouaiti and Jan-Ole Perschewski and Sebastian Stober}, booktitle = {Proceedings of Interspeech 2025}, year = {2025}
+}

 ## 📬 Stay Updated